The American Hour website offers advice and information to American expatriates moving to, and living in, the UK.

 THE 2014 EXPATRIATE’S GUIDE TO LIVING IN THE UK

-For further information on this website or for advertising opportunities to reach and target Americans in the UK, please call Helen Elliott on +44 (0)20 8661 0186 or email Helen@theamericanhour.com, or Damian Porter on +44 (0)1737 551 506 or email Damian@theamericanhour.com
+For further information on this website or for advertising opportunities to reach and target your business to Americans in the UK, please call Helen Elliott on +44 (0)20 8661 0186 or email Helen@theamericanhour.com, or Damian Porter on +44 (0)1737 551 506 or email Damian@theamericanhour.com